The Wachowskis: Later collaborations

 The Wachowskis' next feature film was V for Vendetta, an adaptation of Alan Moore and David Lloyd's graphic novel of the same name, starring Natalie Portman and Hugo Weaving.
 They wrote and produced the film with Matrix producer Joel Silver, who had previously purchased the film rights to the graphic novel.
 The Wachowskis offered the film to James McTeigue, the first assistant director of The Matrix trilogy, as his directorial debut.
 Moore did not participate in the production, as he was disappointed by previous Hollywood adaptations of his work, and disagreed with differences between his graphic novel and the screenplay.
-Following a statement to the press by Silver that Moore was supposedly excited to learn more about the movie, Moore demanded that Silver retract it, and had his own name removed from the credits when he didn't.
+Following a statement to the press by Silver that Moore was supposedly excited to learn more about the movie, Moore demanded that Silver retract it, and had his own name removed from the credits when he did not.
 The film's controversial storyline and themes have been both criticized and praised by sociopolitical groups.
 It was released in 2005 and was well received critically; it was a box office success but did not rank on the scale of The Matrix films.
 The film popularized the image of the Guy Fawkes mask, as the version designed by David Lloyd for the graphic novel and used in the movie was adopted as a symbol by the online hacktivist group Anonymous two years later.

 In 2006, Silver had the Wachowskis and McTeigue hired to revamp The Invasion for Warner Bros.
-The studio was disappointed in the film as produced by director Oliver Hirschbiegel and hired the Wachowskis to rewrite a portion of the script and add new action scenes, which McTeigue directed.
+The studio was disappointed in the original cut of the film by director Oliver Hirschbiegel and hired the Wachowskis to rewrite a portion of the script and add new action scenes, which McTeigue directed.
 The film, the fourth adaptation of the novel The Body Snatchers, was released in 2007 and was not a critical or box office success.
 The Wachowskis and McTeigue are not credited on the film.